ansys/pyhps-data-transfer/data-transfer-service-integration.md

 ## JMS
 There is an open PR to replace the old file transfer calls in JMS: https://github.com/ansys-internal/rep-job-management/pull/628.
 This item is on-going.
 I have replaced old file transfer calls in JMS outside tests.
 The tests need refactored and preliminary testing needs conducted.
 There were more changes here than originally expected.

+Note - I refactored the docker compose in the JMS repo to contain related services for data transfer.
+However, this compose is also lacking housekeeper (e.g. a service required for statistics to update and for an evaluator to effectively find a project with pending tasks).
+There is an issue with the docker compose housekeeper configuration.
+I couldn't figure out the exact issue.. and push up my latest changes.

 ## JMS Web
 Created a new angular service DataTransferService that mimics methods defined within FileStorageService.
 The idea is to have a drop-in replacement for the existing file transfer service calls.
-The development of this service was started, but all file manipulation pathways need examined and fully tested.
+The development of this service was started, but all file manipulation pathways need finished and fully tested. (*see list below of all areas that need addressed).

+Note - there is another angular service that handles file operations FilesStorageService.
+This service in its prior iteration used the FileStorageService.
+Given the DataTransferService is intended to be a drop-in replacement of the FileStorageService, the FilesStorageService was refactored to use the DataTransferService.
+My presumption is that these two services are the only two that handle file operations from JMS Web. (e.g. FilesStorageService and FileStorageService).

+Here are places in the UI that I believe need addressed (e.g. finished to use new dts rest api and tested):
+- Templates Detail
+    - Upload execution script
+    - Edit execution script
+    - Download execution script
+- Task Definition Detail
+    - Upload execution script
+    - Edit execution script
+    - Download execution script
+    - Upload input file
+    - Edit input file
+    - Download input file
+- Create Project Wizard
+    - Upload input file
+- Job Detail Page
+    - Download File
+    - View File
+    - All Files Button
+- About Page
+    - Display of available storages

+Note - my refactoring of FilesStorageService may impact some of the calls in the above list.

 Here are the associated PRs for the current changes: https://github.com/ansys-internal/rep-job-management-web/pull/538 and https://github.com/ansys-internal/rep-common-web/pull/32